zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 Configuring the application health extension response can be accomplished in many different ways.
 It can be integrated into existing applications, dynamically updated and be used along side various functions to provide an output based on a specific situation.

 #### Example 1
 This sample app configures a health state based on the assigned availability zone of the virtual machine.
-For best results, create a virtual machine scale set with two or more availability zones.
-This application requires PowerShell and is recommended for Windows virtual machines.
+Apply this application to each virtual machine in your scale set that is spread across three availability zones.
+This sample application requires PowerShell and is recommended for Windows virtual machines.

-The virtual machine health states are set based on the following:

-Zone 1 ==> "Healthy"
+Zone 1 = "Healthy"
-Zone 2 ==> "Unhealthy"
+Zone 2 = "Unhealthy"
-Zone 3 ==> "Unknown"
+Zone 3 = "Unknown"

 You can use Custom Script Extension to run [start.ps1](https://github.com/Azure-Samples/application-health-samples/blob/main/Rich%20Health%20States/powershell-demo/start.ps1) on your virtual machine, it then downloads application.ps1 and start emitting HTTP health probe responses to "http://localhost:8000/".